Changes to registration and retail sales/use tax collection effective March 14, 2019.

 2. Engages, directly or indirectly, in any of the following with respect to bringing the buyer and seller together:

-- Software development or research and development activities related to any activities with respect to the seller’s products listed below, if such activities are directly related to a marketplace operated by the person or an affiliated person.
+- engaging in software development or research and development activities related to any activities with respect to the seller’s products listed below, if such activities are directly related to a marketplace operated by the person or an affiliated person

 3. Does any of the following activities with respect to the seller's products:

 - setting prices

 - branding sales as those of the marketplace facilitator